rivy/js.xdg-portable/README.md

 ### Fallback to `os.tmpdir()`

-In the uncommon case that both the XDG environment variable is not set and the users home directory can't be found, `os.tmpdir()` will be used as a fallback for the missing `os.homedir()` value.
+In the uncommon case that both the XDG environment variable is not set and the users home directory can't be determined, `os.tmpdir()` will be used as a fallback for the missing `os.homedir()` value.

 ### Origins